Nelson-Dominici/Doorsphp/README.md

   <li>Easy access to Query Params.</li>
   <li>Access to the body of the request independent of the http method.</li>
   <liBody data protected against xss attacks.</li>
-  <li>Possibility of requesting mandatory data in the body of the request.</li>
 </ul>

 <h2>⚙ Requirements</h2>